-These caramel hazelnut sandwich cookies are linzer cookie style with pulsed hazelnuts in the dough and a homemade caramel filling.
+These caramel hazelnut linzer cookies are sandwich cookie-style with pulsed hazelnuts in the dough and a homemade caramel filling.
 Take your time with this dough and make sure the caramel has thickened enough to make a sturdy filling.
 By following this recipe closely, you’ll be rewarded with a beautiful crowd pleasing dessert that will delight any lucky taste-tester.

-Tell Me About These Caramel Hazelnut Sandwich Cookies
+Tell Me About These Caramel Hazelnut Linzer Cookies

 - Flavor: Enjoy nutty cinnamon-spiced cookies with sweet and slightly salty caramel.
 The cookies themselves aren’t overly sugary, so there’s plenty of room for a spoonful of caramel.
 Interestingly, a few taste testers noted the flavor of butterscotch.
 With brown sugar, butter, vanilla, and caramel, it’s easy to understand why!

 - Ease: This is an intermediate baking recipe because there are several steps and precise shaping involved.
-I recommend trying these caramel hazelnut sandwich cookies if you’re looking for a fun baking project or an elevated Christmas cookie that goes beyond the traditional sugar cookie.
+I recommend trying these caramel hazelnut linzer cookies if you’re looking for a fun baking project or an elevated addition to your lineup of Christmas cookies that goes beyond the traditional sugar cookie.

 - Time: Like most shaped/cookie cutter recipes, this buttery cookie dough requires refrigeration.
 The dough is soft and sticky after it comes together, so divide it in half, wrap up tightly, and chill for at least 3 hours before you break out the rolling pin.
 If you want to save time, consider whipping up a batch of dough up to 4 days in advance or freezing the dough for up to 3 months.